 Conservation status: GREEN (least concern), downgraded from AMBER in 2009 due to stable population.
 Numbers in north and west falling, but numbers in lowland and urban areas increasing and balancing overall population size.

-Lifespan: Average in the wild of 6 years.
-Adults have an 80% year-to-year survival.
+Average in the wild of 6 years.
+Adults have an 80% year-to-year survival rate.
 Roughly half of juveniles will survive their first year.
 The oldest known wild bird was almost 22 years old (ringing recovery).

-Nesting: Peregrines can breed from 2 years of age.
-Nest scrapes are placed on rocky edges, cliffs, quarries and mountains with no nesting material, eggs being laid directly on the substrate.
-Occasionally birds will nest on the ground and tree nesting is not unknown.
+Peregrines can breed from 2 years of age.
+Nest scrapes are placed on rocky edges, cliffs, quarries and mountains with no nesting material; eggs being laid directly on the substrate.
+Occasionally birds will nest on the ground, and tree nesting is not unknown.
 Increasingly birds are nesting on man-made structures, industrial buildings, churches and high-rise buildings, with birds preferring to place their nests on the highest local point.
 Building-nesting birds will often happily take to installed nesting platforms.
-Find out more here.

-Clutches are laid from end of March to mid-April and only one brood is raised a year.
+Clutches are laid from the end of March to mid-April, and only one brood is raised per year.
 The female does most of the incubating, but both birds provision the young.
 Care is given to the chicks for several months after fledging, with adults providing food and teaching the youngsters to catch live prey.

 Number of eggs: 3-4